9.9 Wage Withholding

 Note: If the case does not include an immediate income withholding order, the case worker will file an application for an immediate income withholding order with the court and then proceed with the NTP as described above after the immediate income withholding order is entered.

 Under certain circumstances, POSSE will generate the NTP automatically.
-When this occurs, the State CSE Office will mail a copy of the NTP to the employer, non-custodial parent, custodial parent, District CSE Office, and Clerk of District Court.
+When this occurs, the State CSP Office will mail a copy of the NTP to the employer, non-custodial parent, custodial parent, District CSP Office, and Clerk of District Court.

 Modify, Suspend, or Terminate Income Withholding